In today’s fast-paced world, managing tasks efficiently is crucial for personal and professional success.

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

 What does the Outlook to-do list include besides tasks?

-The To-Do List is a folder that contains all of the items that need to be done, allowing users to see an aggregate list of all tasks that need to be done, apart from that flagged emails also hold the position in the to-do list.
+The To-Do List is a folder that contains all of the items that need to be done, allowing users to see an aggregate list of all tasks that need to be done, apart from that flagged emails also hold a position in the to-do list.

 What is the Key Difference Between Flagging and Creating a Task?

-Task and Email flagged are different, flagging an email set a reminder to deal with that email, To-do list, and list out all the emails which you flag in your respective folders as the task.
+Task and Email flagged are different, flagging an email set a reminder to deal with that email, a To-do list, and list out all the emails which you flag in your respective folders as the task.

 Similarly, that email is also visible on the Tasks peeks, in case you delete that email message, naturally the email is also removed from the task (to-do list).